Abang Iskandar Abang Hashim

-Tan Sri Datuk Amar Abang Iskandar bin Abang Hashim (Jawi: أبانغ إسكندر بن أبانغ هاشم; born 3 July 1959) is a Malaysian lawyer and judge who serves as the twelfth President of the Court of Appeal.
+Abang Iskandar bin Abang Hashim (Jawi: أبانغ إسكندر بن أبانغ هاشم; born 3 July 1959) is a Malaysian jurist and lawyer who served as the 12th President of the Court of Appeal from January 2023 until his retirement in July 2025.
+He was the first person from Sarawak to be appointed to the position.
 He previously served as the Chief Judge of Sabah and Sarawak (CJSS).

 Early life and education

 Abang Hashim was born on 3 July 1959 in Sibu, Crown Colony of Sarawak (present-day Sarawak, Malaysia).
 He graduated from the University of Malaya with a Bachelor of Laws (LL.B.).

 Career

-Abang Hashim’s career in the Judicial and Legal Service began on 1 August 1983 when he was appointed as a magistrate in Miri, Sarawak.
+Abang Hashim's career in the Judicial and Legal Service began on 1 August 1983 when he was appointed as a magistrate in Miri, Sarawak.
 In the same year, he also served in the magistrates' court of Limbang before being transferred to the equivalent court in his hometown of Sibu in the 1984.

 In 1989, Abang Hashim crossed to serve in the Sarawak Legal Aid Bureau.
 Nevertheless, he was to return to the judicial service the following year having been made a Sessions Court judge at the national capital of Kuala Lumpur.

 In the following years between 1992 and 1994, Abang Hashim took the opportunity to join various government departments in his service including serving as the Legal Advisor of the Fisheries Department in the Malaysian Ministry of Agriculture.
-This was then followed with tenures in various divisions of the Attorney General’s Chambers (AGC) concluding in 2000 at which time he had become head of the Commercial Crime Unit in the Prosecution Division based in Malaysia's administrative capital of Putrajaya.
+This was then followed with tenures in various divisions of the Attorney General's Chambers (AGC) concluding in 2000 at which time he had become head of the Commercial Crime Unit in the Prosecution Division based in Malaysia's administrative capital of Putrajaya.
 Upon leaving the AGC, Abang Hashim was then appointed as the chairman of the Department of Cooperative Development Malaysia Tribunal for a period of one year.
 This was quickly followed by a position as the Head of Prosecution Unit/Deputy Public Prosecutor (DPP) in the Central Bank of Malaysia.
 Two years later, Abang Hashim returned to the AGC and resumed his previous posting as the Head of the Commercial Crime Unit from the year 2003 until 2004.
 In 2004, he was seconded to the Securities Commission Malaysia (SC), Bukit Kiara as its Director of Enforcement Division until 2007.